priyankaj04/django-quiz-bot/README.md

 # Quiz bot
 This is a basic version of an interactive quiz bot that engages users in quizzes, evaluates their responses, and provides a final score based on their answers.
 In this we use Django channels websocket communication, redis as message broker, and Django sessions for temporary data storage.

+## Handling Cases
+1. `Validations` : Invalid option, No answer provided.
+2. Generate next question by based on `number of answers` & `current_qid` ( this approach because even if qid is updated, number of questioned answers list can never go wrong.
+It is just to keep track the number of answers).
+3. Enter `restart` to restart quiz.
+4. Once quiz is completed, user cannot answer again until they `restart`.

 Steps to run the project with Docker